-For the following examples, the DPI policy rule indications are omitted.
+For the subsequent examples, the DPI policy rule indications are omitted.

-II.2.3.3 Example XIII: "TCP attack detection"
+II.2.2.3 Example XIII: "TCP attack detection"

-There are existing H.248 profiles for IP-to-IP gateways which support TCP-based applications.
-Such a gateway may principally located at the edge of a security domain, and then requested to enforce some policy rules for well-known TCP attack scenarios.
+There are existing H.248 profiles for IP-to-IP gateways which support TCP-based applications (e.g., with [ITU-T H.248.84] NAT traversal support for TCP traffic).
+Such a gateway may principally located at the edge of a security domain, and then requested to enforce some policy rules for well-known TCP attack scenarios (see also clause 9/[ITU-T H.248.79]).

-This is not necessarily a DPI scenario ("the very majority of TCP threat scenarios is non-DPI"), but the correspondent policy conditions are typically "statefull" ("because the inspection may cover multiple TCP/IP packets and the MG may need to drive through the TCP connection state machine …").
+This is not necessarily a DPI scenario ("the very majority of TCP threat scenarios are related to L3/L4 header inspection, thus rather “non-DPI"), but the correspondent policy conditions are typically "statefull" ("because the inspection may cover multiple TCP/IP packets and the MG may need to drive through the TCP connection state machine").

-II.2.3.4 Example XIV: "Remove invalid MIME attachments from Instant Messaging"
+II.2.2.4 Example XIV: "Remove invalid MIME attachments from Instant Messaging"

 Similar another use case: a user may be subscribed for an Instant Messaging (IM) service, realized here as "MSRP-over-TCP" application.
 The IM service shall allow the transmission of "attachments", which may be encapsulated via MIME ("the low level details are not important here").
 The user may be not allowed to issue via his IM client dedicated attachment types.
-The IM service may be "end-to-end", i.e. without a MSRP relay node.
+The IM service may be "end-to-end", i.e. without a MSRP relay or switch node.
 The H.248 MG may be thus requested for MIME attachment type inspection (because e.g. the only "IP hop" instance where all bearer traffic is routed across).

 This example relates to a DPI policy rule because besides the TCP header verification, there might be policy conditions related to the